jmew/selenium-bootcamp/README.md

 Get the results from a google search

 #####Description:
 Most websites do not load right away.
-Many take an extra few seconds to load a page as it may be have to load other resources or dependencies.
+Many take an extra few seconds to load a page as it may be have to get other resources or dependencies.
 This is why when you run driver.find_element_by on the page right after you request the page, it may give you an error as it cannot find the element on the page since the page has not been loaded yet.

 This is where waits come in.
 Waits will wait for the element you are looking for to be loaded before it applys an action to it.
 Read the link above to learn about the different conditions you can wait for.